matthiasschaub/hoon-school/notes/lesson-2.md

 : a type of raw numeric data

 (2) Molds
-: structures like cells, lists and sets
+: structures like lists and sets
 : structural representation of data
-: templates or rules for identifying actual type structures : gates which enforces a structure
-: if `atoms` are atoms `cells` are molecules
+: templates or rules for identifying actual type structures : gates which enforces a structure on a given noun (binary tree) : if `atoms` are atoms `cells` are molecules
 : if `cells` are molecules `molds` are molecule definitions or a template